jadarnel27/joshthecoder.com/_posts/2020-05-19-prevent-unexpected-failovers-when-patching-ags.markdown

 SVR13 decides to become an army of one, and proposes a new view that it only sees itself.

+Notice `downers=(1)` in the new view of things.
+Yes, Cluster Service, this is starting to be a real downer.

     21:17:42.347 INFO  [RGP] node 2: GoSingleton
     21:17:42.347 INFO  [RGP] node 2: emit view 1302(2)
     21:17:42.347 INFO  [RGP] sending to 64 nodes 2: 1302(2) => 1302(2) +() -() [()]